QuTech-Delft/imsep/docs/code-quality/testing.md

     - What is a unit test, and how to write one?
     - How to mock external components when unit testing?
+    - What is code coverage?
-    - What is a system test?
+    - What is test-driven development, and how can it be applied?
+    - What other types of testing exist?

 ## Unit testing